yokawasa/elastic-cloud-on-k8s-sandbox/README.md

 # elastic-cloud-on-k8s-sandbox

-This is my personal Istio sandbox repository where I play around with [Elastic Cloud on Kubernetes](https://github.com/elastic/cloud-on-k8s) (ECK) by running sample configurations, testing their behaviors, and so on
+This is a sandbox repository where I play around with [Elastic Cloud on Kubernetes](https://github.com/elastic/cloud-on-k8s) (ECK) by running sample configurations, testing their behaviors, and so on

 <!-- TOC -->